General format, style, and color

 In this article, we’ll introduce you to the Format Panel, and show you how to customize stencils using the general formatting controls that apply to all objects.

-Some stencils have their own, additional formatting controls specific to their usage: Callouts & Annotations, Smart Shapes, Charts, Tables and all Diagram and Text-Based stencils.
+Some stencils have their own, additional formatting controls specific to their usage: Notes & Annotations, Smart Shapes, Charts, Tables and all Diagram and Text-Based stencils.
 We’ll cover each of these specific cases in this section’s subsequent articles.

 Go to the Right Sidebar and click the Format Tab.
 The tab will turn blue, and will open the Format Panel.
 The Format Panel also opens automatically when you double-click on any non-text stencil (whereas double-clicking on a text stencil will open the Quick-Format Text Window).